VLC Media Player

 Most English-speaking people are familiar with the phrases "you can't be all things to all people" and "jack of all trades, master of none."
 The dangers of spreading oneself too thin applies equally well to the development with limited resources of computer programs.
 The end result is usually a program that tries to offer far too many capabilities, and fails to execute most or all of them adequately.
 More specifically, a program that attempts to be fluent in all the major types of multimedia formats, without sufficient development time, would likely fall into the same trap of mediocrity.
 But VideoLAN sidesteps this potential problem by distributing the workload, among a team of dedicated programmers, a nonprofit organization to back them up, and innumerable programmers worldwide examining the open-source code with their unique perspectives, and strengthening it through endless field testing.

 Not only does VLC run on the aforementioned operating systems, but it can also be used — albeit with restricted functionality — on the BeOS operating system (or at least its open-source continuation, Haiku), FreeBSD, and mobile Linux (for handheld devices).
-But here we will focus on the Windows version.
+But here I will focus on the Windows version.
 In terms of audio formats, VLC supports 28 of them, including MPEG Layer 1/2, MP3, Ogg Vorbis, WMA, FLAC, and Real Audio.
 (Who would have guessed that there are at least 28 audio formats in the wild?
 And the number is probably growing.)
 ID3 tags are terrific for properly labeling MP3 files and better organize a large music collection, which is one more reason to choose VLC.
 In terms of video formats, VLC supports 18 of them, including MPEG-1/2 and Quicktime.
 When watching foreign movies released in a language one does not understand, subtitles are a lifesaver.
 VLC displays most types, except closed captions for the Windows version, although the Linux and Mac OS X versions do handle closed captions.
 Lastly, VLC supports over a dozen A/V inputs and filters.

 Even though the VLC user interface allows complete control over the playback of music and other content, if you spend much of your time within the Firefox Web browser, then you can take advantage of a Firefox extension called FoxyTunes, which recognizes VLC as one of its media players.
 As a result, once you have the two programs installed on your computer, you can control the VLC playback of audio by clicking on icons within Firefox.